xiangyu-peng/xiangyu-peng.github.io/_pages/about.md

 **Update**

+** Oct 9, 2021** Give a talk on Explainable Reinforcement Learning Agent With Stacked Hierarchical Attention in Explainable Graph-Based Machine Learning Workshop in AKBC-21

 **Spt 10, 2021** Acceptance of my Paper: _Explainable Reinforcement Learning Agent With Stacked Hierarchical Attention_ by the Explainable Graph-Based Machine Learning Workshop in AKBC-21

 **May 17, 2021** Work as PhD intern in Salesforce~ Focus on NLG reserach.